geoserver/geoserver.github.io/_posts/2022-04-11-geoserver-2-jiffle-jndi-rce.md

 The projects are commonly deployed as WAR files in Tomcat, with a fair amount of deploys using Java 11 and above.

-This sets up both projects for exploit on the [SpringShell vulnerability](https://spring.io/blog/2022/03/31/spring-framework-rce-early-announcement).
+This sets up both projects for exploit via the [SpringShell vulnerability](https://spring.io/blog/2022/03/31/spring-framework-rce-early-announcement). however we [looked]({% post_url 2022-04-01-spring %}), and could not find an actual attack vector.

-We [looksed]({% post_url 2022-04-01-spring %}), and could not find an actual attack vector yet, but this release train contains updated Spring that patches the potential issue.
+This release train updates to newer a version of spring-framework that patched this potential issue.

 ### Mitigations